 Return to the Duo Certificate Proxy Wizard and paste the secret key you just copied from the Admin Panel into the "Paste secret key here" box.
 Click Next.

-Specify the AD group or groups containing the users who will receive the Duo certificate.
+Specify the AD group or groups containing the users who will receive the Duo certificate for each type of certificate you selected in the next step.
 When piloting trusted endpoints in your environment we recommend targeting a group of test users during initial configuration.
 You can return to the Duo Certificate Proxy configuration wizard later to add additional groups after verifying certificate enrollment and trusted endpoint reporting and access for the test group.

 Either click the Select button and type in all or part of an AD domain group, or type in the full name of the AD target group directly into the configuration wizard and click Validate to check the group name against AD.
 To specify more than one group separate the group names with a comma (without any spaces before or after the comma).